YoussraElmortai/Unc-inc-internship/README.md

 # Unc inc Graduation Internship
 ## My time as a frontend intern
 ## The company
-We design and develop digital platforms and apps to foster collaboration and create positive change. n small, self-managing teams, we work together on big challenges.
-We actively involve our partners and end users, giving everyone the freedom to share ideas.
-This is how we continue to innovate and grow, learning from each other, every project and every collaboration, every day.
+During my internship at **UNC Inc.**, I had the opportunity to work with an innovative company that:

+- Designs and develops digital platforms and applications to foster collaboration and drive positive change
+- Operates in small, self-managing teams to tackle significant challenges
+- Emphasizes active partnership involvement and end-user engagement
+- Encourages open idea-sharing to fuel continuous innovation
+- Maintains a culture of constant learning from every project and collaboration

+This experience provided me with valuable insights into agile development processes and user-centered design methodologies.

 ### The projects
 During my internship, I was able to work on: